1915 Glasgow rent strikes: Strike

-Mary Barbour, also a member of the (ILP) led much of the rent strikes.
-The peak of the strikes was in November 1915, when around 20,000 families were participating in it.
-One notable victory for tenants occurred after the city attempted to charge 49 tenants for striking on November 17.
+Mary Barbour, also a member of the ILP, led much of the rent strikes.
+The peak of the strikes was in November 1915, when around 20,000 families were participating.
+One notable victory for tenants occurred after the city attempted to charge 49 tenants for striking on 17 November.
 In response to the charges striking residents gathered outside the courthouse and lead a massive demonstration outside for the entire day which led the city to drop all charges.

-Soon after on November 25, the Increase of Rent and Mortgage Interest (War Restrictions) Act 1915 was introduced and passed by parliament on November 27.
+Soon after on 25 November, the Increase of Rent and Mortgage Interest (War Restrictions) Act 1915 was introduced and passed by parliament on 27 November.
 It froze rent increases at 1914 levels unless landlords could prove improvements were made to the property.
 The law however was consistently weakened after 1915.